Ideas for June 2020

 - A

-parser - A share option investment review web page, working title “Are we in the money?”
+.csvparser - A share option investment review web page, working title “Are we in the money?”

 - Some

-to download all files from a selected SharePoint site
+JavaScriptto download all files from a selected SharePoint site

 All output will be posted as an open source solution on GitHub with a MIT license (essentially attribution is required in your source code if you use it).2

-The .csv
+The .csv parser

-My idea is to perform some simple parsing checks on a potential .csv
+My idea is to perform some simple parsing checks on a potential .csv file that needs to meet a set criteria.

 Examples: